 1– An effective partner in the maintenance of international peace and security:

 Although a small country, the State of Kuwait has multilateral depth, knowledge and experience stemming from its memberships in various regional and international organizations, most notably: the Gulf Cooperation Council of Arab States, the League of Arab States, the Organization of Islamic Cooperation, the Group of 77 + China, and the Non-Aligned Movement.
 Its multilateral diplomacy dealings via these numerous, diverse organizations have given the State of Kuwait experience in mediating between parties as well as fostering partnerships in the midst of multifaceted regional and international challenges that have threatened regional and international peace and security.

-Furthermore, the State of Kuwait held a non-permanent seat in the main United Nations organ primarily responsible for maintaining international peace and security, that being the Security Council, during the period 1978 – 1979 (one of two seats allocated to the Asian group).
-It held the presidency of the Security Council for the first time in February 1979, during the tenure of H.E.
-Ambassador Abdallah Yaqoub Bishara.
-At that time, Ambassador Bishara played a pivotal role in representing the Arab point of view in the Security Council vis-à-vis the crisis in the Middle East and the Arab-Israeli conflict.
+Furthermore, the State of Kuwait held a non-permanent seat in the main United Nations organ primarily responsible for maintaining international peace and security, that being the Security Council, twice; the first time for the term 1978 - 1979 during the tenure of Ambassador Abdallah Bisharah, and the second time for the term 2018 - 2019 during the tenure of Ambassador Mansour Al-Otaibi.

 2- A committed partner in sustainable development: